The page may not load correctly.

 There are several ways to start the scanner.

-In respect to infected and incurable objects, the Move action does the following: The file is moved to a special quarantine folder.
-Furthermore, once moved, the file loses its extension.
-The virus is literally disarmed and rendered non-operational and, therefore, harmless.
-Later, you can open the Quarantine Manager and delete the files if you do not need them.
+The Move action for suspicious and incurable objects means the file is moved to a special quarantine folder.
+After having been moved, the file loses its extension.
+This means the virus has literally been disarmed and rendered non-operational and, therefore, harmless.
+Later, you can open the Quarantine Manager (Security Center → Tools → Quarantine Manager) and delete the files if you do not need them.

-A Dr.Web anti-virus is a set of programs, each of them protects its own section in your computer's defense.
-Removing or disabling at least one component greatly reduces the reliability of anti-virus protection in general, so we strongly advise you not to disable any of its modules unless absolutely necessary.
+The Dr.Web anti-virus is a set of programs (modules), each of which is responsible for protecting its own section of your computer.
+Removing (making unavailable) or disabling at least one component greatly reduces the overall reliability of the anti-virus protection, so we strongly advise you not to disable any of its modules unless absolutely necessary.